 "Annihilating planets won't just kill the opposing army," said Dorian.
 "Innocent civilians will be slaughtered."

 "Queen Meidon," said Gwen.
-"We cannot give you this dragon knowing that you plan to use it as a weapon."
+"We can't give you this dragon knowing that you plan to use it as a weapon."

 The queen was shocked.
 "Excuse me?!
-Why, you insolent child!
-I shall see you hanged for talking to me like that!
+I shall see you hanged for such childish insolence!
 Guards!
 Take the dragon!"